oyusipenko/DS-A/01-Big-O-Notation/README.md

 - [Practice Resources](./practice/README.md) - Overview of all practice materials

-## 🌐 Applications

-The applications directory shows how Big O Notation applies to web development:

-- [Web Development Applications](./applications/README.md) - Real-world frontend and backend examples

-## 🎯 Interview Preparation Guide

-To prepare for technical interviews focusing on Big O Notation:

-1. **Learn the fundamentals**
-   - Start with the introduction and complexity classes in the theory section
-   - Understand how to analyze both time and space complexity

-2. **Practice analysis**
-   - Use the exercises in the practice directory
-   - Test yourself with timed exercises to build speed and accuracy

-3. **Study common questions**
-   - Review the interview questions document
-   - Practice communicating your analysis clearly using the strategies guide

-4. **Master advanced topics**
-   - Study the complex algorithm analysis document
-   - Learn to select appropriate algorithms for different scenarios

-5. **Apply to real scenarios**
-   - Review the application examples to connect theory with practice
-   - Study the data structures complexity reference for quick recall

 ## 🔍 Why Big O Matters for Web Developers

 1. **Performance Optimization**